rolancon/inglish/README.md

 - This means the same character can have multiple renderings, each with a different punctuation, that symbolize 1 distinct sound per punctuated character
 - Only use extended characters with punctuation that appears on top or under base Latin characters, in other words that do not modify the glyph of the base character
 - The only minor exception is for extended characters that replace the dot on top of the 'i' and 'j' characters
-- Characters that are not pronounced are formatted with subscript markup
+- Characters that are not pronounced are formatted with small markup
-- Sounds that do not appear in the spelling of the word are shown as characters that are formatted with underline markup
+- Sounds that do not appear in the spelling of the word are shown as characters that are formatted with inserted markup
 - For words that have at least syllables the primary stress is shown with bold (strong) markup
 - For words with more than two syllables the secondary stress is shown with italic (emphasized) markup
 - The aspirated unvoiced stop is shown as a Unicode character U+00B4 (&#x00B4;) appended to the 't', 'p' or 'k' character